(Last Updated On: 06/07/2020)

 So, how do you visit 10,000 caves?
 You can’t of course, but some of the best known cave systems comprise several caves each.
 This means that you can spend a day there exploring several caves at one location.
 So by the time you have seen a few of these sites you can tick off more caves from the list of ten thousand than you might have expected!

 Anyway – read on to decide which sites to explore and get the most out of your time in Slovenia.
-In this article, we will try to share the best accessible caves in Slovenia for the best karst cave experience
+In this article, we will try to share the best accessible Slovenian Caves for the best karst cave experience

 Major Slovenia Cave Sites